zejunwang1/ModuleMining/README.md

 # ModuleMining
-an efficient algorithm for network community detection
+an efficient algorithm for network community detection and link prediction